DataDog/integrations-core/kafka/README.md

 **Available for Agent >6.0**

-Kafka uses the `log4j` logger per default.
-To activate the logging into a file and customize the format edit the `log4j.properties` file:
+Kafka uses the `log4j` logger by default.
+To activate logging to a file and customize the format edit the `log4j.properties` file:

 ```
 # Set root logger level to INFO and its only appender to R